Mauznemo/SmartifyOS-Installer/README.md

   14. Deselect "Debian desktop environment" and "GNOME" (Space)
    </details>

-  15. After reboot login (as root??)
+  3. After reboot login with your username and password
-  16. Install LXDE and openbox
+  4. Install LXDE and openbox
       ```
       sudo apt update
       ```